dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 The second image shows how widgets ensure that components only interact according to their design intent.
 The widget encapsulates its visual and behavioral aspects.
 It then exposes properties and methods that allow other components to interact with it.
 By providing a controlled interface, it is much easier to keep the visual and behavioral aspects of the widget synchronized.

 In our demo application, we don't currently have any widgets, but let's abstract the virtual DOM from `main.ts` out into a dedicated widget.
+You'll notice that to render a widget, we use a different pragma, `w()`, than we used before to render nodes that directly represent the DOM nodes.

 {% instruction 'Create a widget `HelloWorld.ts` in `src/widgets`' %}